-These archival series, of course remain in their current arrangement.
+These archival series remain in their current arrangement.
 The only changes have been the addition of some fugitives which had been removed by previous owners and can now be reinserted.
-Of course none of the series represented in this Project can be considered definitively complete given that the papers of Banks have been dispersed and are held by many different institutions world wide.
+Of course none of the series represented in this project can be considered definitively complete given that the papers of Banks have been dispersed and are held by many different institutions worldwide.

 It seems probable, from information contained in several documents in the collection titled 'Index to names of writers', that Banks often numbered his correspondence and arranged it in volumes alphabetically by correspondent's name, and chronologically in order of receipt, within that.
 He also separated foreign correspondence from domestic correspondence.
 A volume covered a given year then it was closed off and a new one started.
 Many of the letters he received from his extensive correspondents also include a folio number from these volumes, written in ink in the top right hand corner.
 Sometimes a single document will contain three or four folio numbers variously imposed by Banks or a clerk, the Government Printers, the Library or previous owners.